 Kaspersky Small Office Security 2 scans large-sized files extracted from archives even if the Do not unpack large compound files box is checked.

 How to open the main application window of Kaspersky Small Office Security 2 for File Server?What is File Anti-Virus in Kaspersky Small Office Security 2 for File Server?How to enable heuristic analysis in File Anti-Virus in Kaspersky Small Office Security 2 for File Server?How to change security level of File Anti-Virus in Kaspersky Small Office Security 2 for File Server?File Anti-Virus operation algorithm in Kaspersky Small Office Security 2 for File Server

-Release of antivirus database updates (required to protect your computer/server/mobile device).
+Release of antivirus database updates (required to protect your computer/server/mobile device)

-Limited technical support is provided over phone and web for commercially licensed customers.
+Providing technical support over phone / web

-Release of patches for the application (addressing detected bugs).
+Release of patches for the application (addressing detected bugs)

-Please let us know what you think about the site new design, improvements we could add and any errors we need to eliminate.
+Please let us know what you think about the site design, improvements we could add and any errors we need to eliminate.